ishratumar/javascript30days-challenge/README.md

    - Match() function

    # JavaScript 30-Day 7
-   ##
+   ## Array Cardio 💪💪
    ### ✍️My learnings from this project:
+   - Learnet some more Array methods
+     - some()
+     - every()
+     - find()
+     - slice()
+     - findIndex()

    # JavaScript 30-Day 8
    ## Fun with HTML5 Canvas🎨
    ### ✍️My learnings from this project:
-  ⚡️Learned the fundamentals of HTML5 canvas.
+   - Learnet the fundamentals of HTML5 canvas.
-  ⚡️Build a painting canvas where if you hold down the mouse button and drag, you can paint on it.
+   - Build a painting canvas where if you hold down the mouse button and drag, you can paint on it.
 Something like Microsoft Paint👀

-   # JavaScript 30-Day 9☑️
+   # JavaScript 30-Day 9
    ## 14 Must Know Dev Tools Tricks💡
-   ### ✍️My learnings from this project:⤵️
+   ### ✍️My learnings from this project:
-  Learnedd how to use developer tools in your browser effectively.
+   - Learnet how to use developer tools in your browser effectively.
-  Wes shares some tips and tricks for using the developer tools in your browser.
+   - Wes shared some amazing tips and tricks for using the developer tools in your browser.

   All methods explained today👇
   <table style=" background-repeat:no-repeat; width:100%;margin:0;" cellpadding="0" cellspacing="0" border="0">